reesewesterhoff/movie-madness/README.md

 - AngularJS
 - Angular Material
 - Moment.js
+- themoviedb API

+## Setup and use
+This app is live on Heroku at: https://movie-monitor.herokuapp.com/#!/.
+If you would like to use it locally, fork and clone the github repository to you machine, open the project, run the command `npm install` in your terminal inside the project folder.
+Refer to the database queries section below to set up the SQL database.

 ### Database Queries
 - database name: movie_collection

+CREATE TABLE "genre" (
+	"id" SERIAL PRIMARY KEY,
+	"name" VARCHAR(255)
+);

 CREATE TABLE "movie" (
 	"id" SERIAL PRIMARY KEY,